zhaqenl/emem/README.md

     $ emem ~/Desktop/notes/

-To convert all `.md` files in the current directory, to the `html/` directory:
+To convert all `.md` files in the current directory, and output them to the `html/` directory:

     $ emem -d html .

+To change the top-level CSS:

+    $ emem -M custom.css list.md

+To change the syntax highlighter CSS:

+    $ emem -S zenburn repairs.md

+To list the available syntax highlighter styles:

+    $ emem -L

+To inline CSS:

+    $ emem -C 'html { max-width: 100%; }' README.md

+To build in continuous mode:

+    $ emem -c ~/Desktop/notes/

-In continuous mode, _emem_ will wait for changes to your files.
+In continuous mode _emem_ will wait for changes to your files.
 When a change has been detected, it automatically rebuilds the HTML files.
-It will remain to monitor for changes, until <kbd>Ctrl-C</kbd> is
+It will remain to monitor for changes, until <kbd>Ctrl-C</kbd> is pressed.
-pressed:

-    $ emem -c ~/Desktop/notes

 The continuous mode works great when used with browser extensions that reload a page when a page gets updated.
 The ones I can suggest are:

 * [LivePage](https://chrome.google.com/webstore/detail/livepage/pilnojpmdoofaelbinaeodfpjheijkbh/related?hl=en) (Chrome)
 * [Auto Reload](https://addons.mozilla.org/en-US/firefox/addon/auto-reload/?src=api) (Firefox)